umbraco/Umbraco.AuthorizedServices/README.md

 #### IAuthorizedRequestBuilder

 Responsible for creating a request to an authorized service, providing the content and access token.
 Implemented by `AuthorizedRequestBuilder`.

+#### IExchangeTokenParametersBuilder

+Responsible for defining the operations building the dictionary of parameters used in exchange token authorization requests.
+Implemented by `ExchangeTokenParametersBuilder`.

 #### IAuthorizedServiceCaller